 In winter, designing a beautiful container is more about artfully arranging cut branches than growing colourful plants.
-However, for a winter container, the same design principles apply for your outdoor planter: a variety of textures, a focal point and a well-balanced composition help make a beautiful display.
+However, the design principles you follow for summer or spring planters still apply: a variety of textures; a focal point; and a well-balanced composition help make a beautiful display.

 Select a container that contrasts well with what will be mostly a collection of evergreen branches.
 Opting for something with a bright colour or pattern is one way to introduce more colour into your design.
 Consider a vintage metal picnic basket or a rustic wooden box.

 Use the container’s shape to help determine the silhouette of your creation.
 One that’s wider than it is tall needs a broad, mounding arrangement of branches, while a container that’s taller than it is wide looks best with a strongly vertical arrangement.
 Here’s an example of a rectangular holiday container.

 Winter containers don’t need to be completely waterproof, but they do need to stand up to wind and freezing temperatures.
 Insert branches in damp sand or soil, or floral foam.
 If using blocks of floral foam, first place bricks or stones in the bottom of the container to add extra weight.
 Soak the blocks thoroughly, wedge them in a plastic grow pot that fits inside your container, and slip this into the opening so that the tops of the foam pieces are slightly above the rim of the container.
 (When the foam sits slightly above the container, you can insert flexible branches horizonally, which gives a full, lush look.)
 Then, criss-cross a few pieces of florist tape over the top, attaching ends to the outside rim to anchor the plastic pot in the container.